Feature image that reads "How to Run a Successful Nonprofit Awareness Campaign"

 • The campaign website features a “ways to participate” page, which gives clear, straightforward directions on how to take action.

-• Wear Orange centered its campaign messaging around a single story: the shooting of Hadiya Pendleton and how her friends commemorated her by wearing orange.
+• In 2018, Wear Orange centered its campaign messaging around a single story: the shooting of Hadiya Pendleton and how her friends commemorated her by wearing orange.

 Wrapping Up